 Don’t panic, remember your cover and stick to it through thick and thin.
 Don’t be overly elaborate when answering questions and most important, don’t think that coming clean will save your skin and don’t expect anyone to come to your aid.
 Spying can be a lonely old business.

 Do you think you have what it takes?
 If so, your mission, should you choose to accept it, starts here.
-These are Simon’s top tips to prepare for what lies ahead:
+These are our spy’s top tips to prepare for what lies ahead:

 - Be prepared: your experience may start anywhere and at any time